Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 · Elimination of multiple solid waste collection trucks throughout many neighborhoods (and none on the weekend)

 · 26 single stream recycling pick-ups per year as opposed to 24 before

 · Two bulk pick-ups per month at no additional charge

 · Assurance that your garbage and recycling will be picked up in a timely manner

 · Less wear and tear on roads due to not having multiple private companies in the Township

-Yes, both will be handled by Central Jersey Waste.
+Yes, both will be handled by Solterra Recycling Solutions, a Central Jersey Waste Company.

-If you are currently using a private hauler, you should reach out to the company to inquire about how to dispose of your garbage cart.
+If you are currently using a private hauler, you should reach out to the company to inquire about how to dispose of your garbage cans.